edl78/obdb_docs/README.md

 ### Complete setup of training and possibility to annotate
 - set up all services including CVAT (analytics only for data insight, takes some time to run, in the order of days and we will supply pre calculated T-SNE graphs, so it can be skipped)
-- upload tasks to cvat, validation pickle: `python3 auto_annotate.py --upload_pkl True -p /train/pickled_weed/pd_val.pkl`
+- upload tasks to cvat code found in the weed_training repo under code, validation pickle: `python3 auto_annotate.py --upload_pkl True -p /train/pickled_weed/pd_val.pkl`
 - and train pickle: `python3 auto_annotate.py --upload_pkl True -p /train/pickled_weed/pd_train.pkl`
 - fetch all annotations via dashboard to mongodb: press update database button in the dashboard running on localhost:8050
 - start training `python3 torch_model_runner.py`